DigitalState/Platform/platform/documentation/environments/lab/index.md

 It represents the experimental branch of the DigitalState Platform and enables the developer to run the latest source code on a local machine as a dockerized application.

 > :warning: This environment is inherently not compatible with tagged releases of the Platform.
-To install a tagged release locally, use the dev environment and configure the its inventory to point to your local machine.
+To install a tagged release locally, use the dev environment and configure the [app server host](https://github.com/DigitalState/Platform/blob/develop/platform/ansible/env/dev/inventory.yml#L5) to your local machine.

 ## Table of Contents